-- (1) An emergency measure shall be introduced in the form and manner prescribed for measures generally except that it shall be plainly designated as an emergency measure and shall contain statements after the enacting clause declaring that an emergency exists and describing its scope and nature in clear and specific terms. - (2) A preamble which declares and defines the emergency shall be separately voted on and shall require the affirmative vote of two-thirds (2/3) of the full city council. - (3) An emergency measure may be passed with or without amendment or rejected at the meeting at which it is introduced. - (4) No measure making a grant, renewal or extension, whatever its kind or nature, or a franchise or special privilege shall be passed as an emergency measure, and except as provided by the laws of the Commonwealth, no such grant, renewal or extension shall be made otherwise than by ordinance. - (5) An emergency measure shall become effective upon adoption or at such later time as it may specify.
+- (1) An emergency measure shall be introduced in the form and manner prescribed for measures generally except that it shall be plainly designated as an emergency measure and shall contain statements after the enacting clause declaring that an emergency exists and describing its scope and nature in clear and specific terms. - (2) A preamble which declares and defines the emergency shall be separately voted on and shall require the affirmative vote of two thirds (2/3)3rd of the full members of the city council present and voting. - (3) An emergency measure may be passed with or without amendment or rejected at the meeting at which it is introduced. - (4) No measure making a grant, renewal or extension, whatever its kind or nature, or a franchise or special privilege shall be passed as an emergency measure, and except as provided by the laws of the Commonwealth, no such grant, renewal or extension shall be made otherwise than by ordinance. - (5) An emergency measure shall become effective upon adoption or at such later time as it may specify.